Color photography: Color photography introduced to the public

-Prior to the late 1890s color photography was strictly the domain of a very few experimenters willing to build their own equipment, do their own color-sensitizing of photographic emulsions, make and test their own color filters and otherwise devote a large amount of time and effort to their pursuits.
-There were many opportunities for something to go wrong during the series of operations required and problem-free results were rare.
-Most photographers still regarded the idea of color photography as unrealistic.
+Before the late 1890s, color photography was the domain of (private and wealthy) experimenters willing to build their own equipment, do their own color-sensitizing of photographic emulsions, make and test their own color filters, and otherwise devote a large amount of time and effort to their pursuits.
+The complicated process rarely produced images free of problems, and most photographers still regarded color photography as unrealistic.

 An 1895 collotype print of Albert Bierstadt, photographed in color by his brother Edward Bierstadt.